glyfish/glyfish.github.io/_posts/2018-08-25-discrete_cross_correlation_theorem.md

 ## The Cross Correlation Theorem

-The Cross Correlation Theorem is relationship between the Fourier Transform of the cross correlation,
+The Cross Correlation Theorem is a relationship between the Fourier Transform of the cross correlation,
 {% katex %}\psi_{t}{% endkatex %} defined by equation {% katex %}(1){% endkatex %} and the
-Fourier Transforms of the two time series used in the cross correlation calculation, namely,
+Fourier Transforms of the two time series used in the cross correlation calculation,

 {% katex display %}
 \Psi_{k} = F_{k}^{\ast}G_{k}\ \ \ \ \ (10),